-• Bus: Students who live in New Haven are given bus passes to use CT transit in the city of New Haven.
+- Bus: Students who live in New Haven are given bus passes to use CT Transit in the city of New Haven.
 Each bus pass may only be used to and from school, and for school-related educational activities.
 A student may exchange his or her used bus card for a new one after 10 appropriate uses.
-Misuse of bus passes or inappropriate behavior on the bus or at bus stops will lead minimally to suspension of bus privileges and could lead to serious disciplinary consequences, including suspension.
+Misuse of bus passes or inappropriate behavior on the bus or at bus stops will lead minimally to suspension of bus privileges and could lead to serious disciplinary consequences, including suspension. - Bicycles, skateboards, in-line skates, scooters, rip-sticks, or any other device with wheels are allowed on the Common Ground High School campus by student community members within the following guidelines: - o Students are not allowed to ride devices down the hill - All students riding any device on the campus must wear a helmet.
+The campus includes the top of the hill, parking lot, and pavement strip to bus stop - o All devices must be stored outside the building; bicycles are to be parked at the provided racks during the entire school day. - Students who do not abide by the "device with wheels" guidelines will lose the privilege of bringing those devices to school

-- Bicycles, skateboards, in-line skates, scooters, rip-sticks, or any other device with wheels are allowed on the Common Ground High School campus by student community members within the following guidelines: - Students are not allowed to ride devices down the hill - o All students riding any device on the campus must wear a helmet.
-The campus includes the top of the hill, parking lot, and pavement strip to bus stop - All devices must be stored outside the building; bicycles are to be parked in the provided racks during the entire school day. - Automobile: Students may drive cars & motorize scooters to school after receiving permission from the office, which requires documentation from parents and the DMV and completing an agreement to follow all school automotive rules.
+Automobile: Students may drive cars & motorized scooters to school after receiving permission from the office, which requires documentation from parents and the DMV and completing an agreement to follow all school automotive rules.
 (Please refer to Appendix B)